chancehudson/ashlang/src/r1cs/README.md

 # r1cs compile target

 The r1cs compile target outputs system of constraints as well as symbolic constraints that can be used to build a witness.
-We define an `ar1cs` file format for specifying constraint systems.
+We define an `ar1cs` ascii file format for specifying constraint systems.

 ## `ar1cs` file format